Fengon 580: Landian E5

-The Landian E5 (蓝电E5) is the plug-in hybrid variant of the 580.
-It debuted during the 2023 Haikou New Energy Auto Show in China and was launched in the Chinese market in March 2023.
-The Landian E5 is built on the DE-i super electric drive intelligent platform from Seres and is equipped with a FinDreams Powertrain sourced 1.5-litre plug-in hybrid engine and DHT300 electric hybrid system sourced from a subsidiary of BYD that sells electric vehicle technology called Fudi Industrial.
-The powertrain has a compression ratio of 15.5:1, thermal efficiency of 43.04%, and transmission efficiency of 97.5%.
-The 0 to 50 km/h acceleration time is 2.9 seconds, and a maximum combined WLTC cruising range of 1150 km is supported.
+The Landian E5 (蓝电E5) is the electrified variant of the second-generation 580, available as a plug-in hybrid (PHEV) or a range-extender electric vehicle (REEV).
+It debuted at the 2023 Haikou New Energy Auto Show in China and was launched in the Chinese market in March 2023.
+The Landian E5 is built on the DE-i super electric drive intelligent platform from Seres and is equipped with a 1.5-litre plug-in hybrid engine and DHT300 electric hybrid system sourced from FinDreams Powertrain, a subsidiary of BYD Auto.
+The 0 to 50 km/h acceleration time is 2.9 seconds, and a maximum combined WLTC cruising range of 1150 km is claimed.
 Fuel consumption is 5.5 L/100km.

-Since 2024 it is available in select European markets including Italy and Belgium.
+Since 2024 it has been available in select European markets including Italy and Belgium.
+The European version is Euro 6e approved and has a WLTP-rated electric range of 67 km.

+In the Chinese market, the E5 Plus EV variant is available with an optional slide-out rear cargo area platform with a dual-induction stove, tea table, and tea dispenser built into the front centre console.